Supersurg2000/SUNDT-Data-Analytics-Challenge/README.md

 Ensuring the report communicates insights clearly, without needing extra explanations.
 Executive Presentation:

-Preparing a concise presentation aimed at business leaders unfamiliar with the dataset.
-Using embedded Power BI reports and PowerPoint slides to enhance the delivery.
 🎯 Purpose of This Submission
 The uploaded PBIX file showcases: